liefkeannabelle/maky/meetings/11-13 meeting/progress-report.md

 # 11-13 Meeting Progress Report
-Progress report: how last week went, alignment to development plan Design changes: what changes were made to the design since the last meeting
-Issues: list of problems and issues to address with a sentence or two explaining each Plans & decisions: plans for next week and decisions made

 ## Status Update
 The last week was focused on creating the first two deliverables for the project: (1) the team contract and (2) the problem framing document.